Hamburglers/BadFish-ChessEngine/README.md

 ```
 ## Notes
 - On checkmate/stalemate, the board will freeze (intended), CTRL+C in the terminal to quit.
 - Depth of 3 is preselected in `Engine.cpp` which takes about 1 second per move.
-Any higher will take longer > 10second.
+Any higher will take longer than 10 seconds.